SalmonSlack/squish-plus/README.md

 If you are new to SM64 Co-op Deluxe, check out the [Setup Guide!](#-setup-guide-windows) It has step-by-step instructions for getting this mod running on your computer!

 If you enjoyed using this mod or want to show support, sharing this or dropping me a comment on my socials to let me know what you think would mean a lot!
-I may try and make more things like this in the future if people like this one!
+I may expand on this mod or try and make mods like this for other games in the future if people like this one!

 Finally, I want to end off this section with a big thanks to `YOU` for checking out this mod!
 SM64 holds a special place in my heart, and getting to share this with the wonderful community I've been a part of for so many years is a wonderful feeling!
 <br/><br/>